United Dairies

 By the early 1950s, United Dairies had become the UK's largest dairy products company.
 However, the company had become inefficient, and needed to improve its operations.
-After the 1958 retirement of its long-time rival Cow & Gate's chairman, Bramwell Gates, its rival's new chairman Ernest Augustus Taylor began to negotiate a merger between the two companies.
+After the 1958 retirement of Bramwell Gates, the chairman of its long-time rival Cow & Gate, its rival's new chairman Ernest Augustus Taylor began to negotiate a merger between the two companies.
 The union was completed in 1959, with the new listed company Unigate emerging.

 The dairying side of Unigate's business was sold in 2000 to Dairy Crest.